HassanAnees1/HassanAnees1/README2.md

 Contributing to open-source projects on GitHub gives me real-world experience in collaborative environments.
 I showcase my contributions with links to my Pull Requests, demonstrating hands-on expertise.

 ### Technical Blogging
-I write articles on AI, Data Science, ML, and WebSockets with Node.js on platforms like Medium and LinkedIn, which helps establish my expertise and share my knowledge with the community.
+I write articles on AI, Data Science, ML, and WebSockets with Node.js on platforms like Medium and LinkedIn to establish my expertise and share my knowledge with the community.

 ### Recognized Certifications
 In addition to my current certifications, I plan to pursue recognized credentials from IBM, Google, AWS, and Microsoft.
 Future goals include: